uhh-lt/event-classification/README.md

 The spans of events are inferred using a rule-based system on top of a dependency parser.

 Three entry points to perform different tasks exist:
-* `main.py`, perform classification training on gold-span data from a CATMA project
+* `main.py`, perform classification training on gold-span data from JSON
     * e.g: `python main.py batch_size=16`
 * `preprocess.py` perform event segmentation, saving a JSON file of event spans suitable for inference using the predict script
     * e.g. `python preprocess.py text_1.txt text_2.txt all_texts.json`